 Are you familiar with the OHSAA concussion policy?
 The policy states that all adults involved with high school athletics are responsible for knowing, understanding, and following this policy.

 As competitive levels increase in younger age groups it is the responsibility of parents and coaches to be knowledgeable in proper conditioning programs and to know when to rest athletes to prevent unnecessary and avoidable injuries.

 Some experts recommend that mouthguards be worn by athletes in competitive and recreational sports in which impact, contact and collision are likely to occur.

 The seasonal transition often takes a toll on asthmatic athletes.
-However, with proper education and prevention asthma shouldn’t have to sideline your child.
+With proper education and prevention, asthma shouldn’t have to sideline your child.